 Wear comfortable clothing that allows for a full range of motion.
 Yoga is practiced in bare feet for traction and safety.
 Our studio has changing rooms and cubbies to store your belongings.

 Don’t eat for an hour before your class.
 A little water is okay, but too much liquid can be uncomfortable.
+Please do not chew gum during practice, it is a safety hazard with the breathing practices.

 Before your first class please review our full list of Guidelines.
 Thank you.